Elinvention/gnome-shell-extension-nasa-apod/README.md

 ## Translations

-You can contribute translations if you can use [Poedit].
+You can contribute translations using a software like [Poedit].

+1. Download the latest template file (.pot) from [releases].
-1. Open the template file [nasa_apod@elinvention.ovh.pot] with Poedit.
+2. Open the .pot file with Poedit.
 2. Choose the language you want to translate to.
 3. Translate each string.
-4. Save the translation .po file.
+4. Save the translation .po file in `nasa_apod@elinvention.ovh/locale/`.
 5. You can either make a pull request or make an issue and attach the file or even send it to me by email (see my profile).